 You can download a reading plan by clicking the link below.

-I (PG) will be journaling my experience here in our charge blog as well as in Facebook.
-Follow along to keep up to date.
+I (PG) will be journaling my experience here in our charge website as well as on our YouTube page.
+Click the subscribe link in order to follow along.

 If you use your smartphone for your bible reading, you can use the YouVersion app to follow along through THIS LINK.